ROCm/HIP/docs/how-to/hip_runtime_api/memory_management/coherence_control.rst

       - Depends on the used event.
       - No

-You can control the release scope for hipEvents.
+You can control the release scope for ``hipEvents``.
 By default, the GPU performs a device-scope acquire and release operation with each recorded event.
 This makes the host and device memory visible to other commands executing on the same device.

 :cpp:func:`hipEventCreateWithFlags`: You can specify a stronger system-level fence by creating the event with ``hipEventCreateWithFlags``: